ramaatif/IP-Manager/README.md

-# IP Manager API - Job Application Task
+# IP Manager API -  Task

 This project was developed as part of a job application task, demonstrating my skills in .NET Core development, API design, and system architecture.
 The task involved creating a robust API for managing country-based IP blocking and tracking.